 Back in the day — 15 years ago — when you wanted to test a marketing concept, you added a small code to the bottom of your direct mail postcard and measured to see how many came back.
 Or you bought different 800 numbers and tracked how many calls came in to each one.

-Now, testing different offers is easy, especially if you have a WordPress site and use a plugin like Premise, which creates sales and landing pages.
-Premise (which is on sale right now, read more here) features the ability to easily create two versions of a page so you can test to see which one brings you more sales.
+Now, testing different offers is easy, especially if you have a WordPress site and use a plugin for creating landing pages which features the ability to easily create two versions of a page so you can test to see which one brings you more sales.

 Thanks to RLHyde on Flickr for the photo.